 Continue reading “Hissing Cockroach”

-The Georgian Helix Snail (Helix atrolabiataor or Caucasotachea atrolabiata) is a spiral-shaped invertebrate gastropod (stomach-footed) mollusc.
+The Georgian Helix Snail (Helix atrolabiataor or Caucasotachea atrolabiata) is a spiral-shaped invertebrate gastropod (stomach-footed) mollusc in the Helicidae family of. land snails.
 An invertebrate does not have a backbone.

 Continue reading “Georgian Helix Snail”